virtualvoyager367/FileSound-Encoded-FIle-Transfer/README.md

 **The .py file in the repository is just meant for open-sourcing it, if you want to run it download the newest EXE version. yes, the executable is safe, it's just the python script converted to an exe file.**

-**This is in being Actively Worked on so dont expect it to be Perfectly Smooth.**
+**This is being Actively Worked on so dont expect it to be Perfectly Smooth.**

-**This may appear to be a virus to any anti-virus, this happens with the Exe since I converted the python generator script to an executable and now it's having false positives.**
+**This may trigger false positives from some anti-viruses, this happens with the Exe since I converted the python generator script to an executable**

 # **How it works**

-FileSound has a generator that generates an encoder and decoder, and it generates **64** different sounds frequencies that the encoder and decoder uses to encode and decode the file.
+FileSound has a generator that generates an encoder and decoder, and it generates **64** different sound frequencies that the encoder and decoder uses to encode and decode the file.
-When it Encodes a file it converts the file into bits and then converts it into symbols, which is then converted into a WAV audio file that is on a spectrum people can hear, when the WAV audio file is put into the decoder it uses those frequencies to convert the sound back into symbols, then to bits, and then back into bytes which is then translated into the original file.
+When it Encodes a file it converts the file into bits and then converts it into symbols, which is then converted into a WAV audio file that is within the audible range that people can hear, when the WAV audio file is put into the decoder it uses those frequencies to convert the sound back into symbols, then to bits, and then back into bytes which is then translated into the original file.
 The encoder also encodes the file name and extension into the WAV file.
 The encoded metadata is then filtered out